 ECE320 - Field Experiences with Infants, Toddlers and Preschoolers

-This course is intended to provide the student with an introduction to working with young children ages infancy through 5, by providing field experiences in infant/toddler day care centers and preschool centers (day care, Head Start or nursery schools).
+This course is intended to provide the student with an introduction to working with young children ages infancy through 5 by providing field experiences in infant/toddler day care centers and preschool centers (day care, Head Start or nursery schools).
 The student will observe, plan activities and prepare learning materials for children in group settings.
 Lectures and classroom teaching are combined to give students an opportunity to discover their aptitude and interest in working with very young children.
-Prerequisites: Admission to teacher education.
+Prerequisite: Admission to teacher education.
 (3 crs.)
 Spring.

 ECE405 - Early Childhood Education Seminar

 This course provides learners with the opportunity to develop a simulated comprehensive plan for a program targeting young children.
 Students are taught a historical perspective from which to build quality early childhood programs, including philosophies, curriculum, schedules, floor plans and daily practices.
-Prerequisites: Admission to teacher education.
+Prerequisite: Admission to teacher education.
 (3 crs.)
 Spring.